 I think I’m becoming a bit obsessed with nut butter.
-Once I made turtle butter I haven’t been able to turn back.
+I only made turtle butter once and I haven’t been able to turn back.
 This time I wanted to make a savory version.
 Cheryl brought some peanuts home and I promptly stole some of them to make this Red Curry Coconut Peanut Butter.

 The name could be a little misleading because I made it extra thick.
 It would be just as good to use as a pate at your next party.
 However, I’ve added instructions in the recipe on how to make it into the traditional smoother texture if that’s what you are craving.